joaks1/PyMsBayes/doc/source/tutorials/selecting-priors.rst

     Gamma(1, 10)

-We said that we were quite confident the parameter is less than 15.0.
+We said that we were quite confident the parameter is between 5.0 and 15.0.
-It looks like this prior puts too much prior probability on values greater than 15.
+It looks like this prior puts too much prior probability on values less than 5 and greater than 15.
-We can use R to see that the prior probability of this parameter being greater than 15.0 is about 0.22:
+We can use R to see that the prior probability of this parameter being less than 5.0 or greater than 15.0 is about 0.39 and 0.22, respectively:

 .. code-block:: r

+    > pgamma(5.0, shape=1.0, scale=10.0, lower.tail=T)
+    [1] 0.3934693
     > pgamma(15.0, shape=1.0, scale=10.0, lower.tail=F)
     [1] 0.2231302

 So, it looks like we need to increase our prior knowledge.
 Let's try a shape parameter of 2.0 (we need to adjust the scale parameter to 5.0 to keep the mean of 10.0):